Fanta

-Fanta (/'fæntə/) is an American-owned brand of fruit-flavored carbonated soft drinks created by Coca-Cola Deutschland under the leadership of German businessman Max Keith.
-There are over 200 flavors worldwide.
+Fanta (/'fæntə/) is a German-founded, American-owned brand of carbonated, fruit-flavored soft drinks created by Coca-Cola Deutschland under the leadership of German businessman Max Keith.
+Today, the brand features over 200 flavors worldwide.

-Fanta originated in Germany as a Coca-Cola alternative in 1940 due to the American trade embargo of Nazi Germany which affected the availability of Coca-Cola ingredients.
-Fanta soon dominated the German market with three million cases sold in 1943.
-The current formulation of Fanta, with orange flavor, was developed in Italy in 1955.
+Fanta originated as a Coca-Cola alternative after an American trade embargo against Nazi Germany disrupted the availability of standard Coca-Cola ingredients.
+The beverage quickly dominated the German market, selling three million cases by 1943.
+Fanta's current orange-flavored formulation was later developed in Italy in 1955.
+Real orange juice is used in the orange-flavored recipe in all markets except for the United States.

 History

-Wartime product
+1941–1949: Wartime product

 Fanta Klassik ("classic") was sold in Germany in 2015, marking the 75th anniversary of the drink.